Growth rates for the H\"older coefficients of the linear stochastic fractional heat equation with rough dependence in

-The precise asymptotics and sharp growth rates for H\"older coefficients established in our main theorems are of fundamental theoretical importance.
-These results also provide essential tools for constructing power-decay functions, with direct applications to the well-posedness analysis of nonlinear one-dimensional stochastic heat and wave equations driven by rough noise, as shown in \cite{HW2022, LHW2022}.

-Building upon the foundational work of Hu and Wang \cite{HW2022}, Qian and Wang \cite{QW2025} established the well-posedness of solutions to nonlinear fractional stochastic heat equations in one spatial dimension:
+The precise asymptotics and sharp growth rates for H\"older coefficients established in our main theorems are theoretically significant.
+Moreover, these results provide valuable tools for constructing power-decay functions, which have direct applications to the well-posedness analysis of nonlinear stochastic heat equation driven by rough noise, as demonstrated in \cite{HW2022}.
+Specifically, building upon the foundational work of Hu and Wang \cite{HW2022}, Qian and Wang \cite{QW2025} established the well-posedness of solutions to a nonlinear fractional stochastic heat equation in one spatial dimension: